geertj/restful-api-design/resources.rst

 1. Resources are modeled as a JSON object.
 The type of the resource is stored under the special key:value pair "_type".
 2. Data associated with a resource is modeled as key:value pairs on the JSON object.
-To prevent naming conflicts with internal key/value pairs, keys must not start with "_".
+To prevent naming conflicts with internal key:value pairs, keys must not start with "_".
 3. The values of key:value pairs use any of the native JSON data types of string, number, true, false, null, or arrays thereof.
-Values can also be objects, in which case it is modeling nested resources.
+Values can also be objects, in which case they are modeling nested resources.
 4. Collections are modeled as an array of objects.

-We will also refer to key:value pairs as attributes of the JSON object, and we will be sloppy and use that same term for data items associated with resources too.
-This use of attribute is not to be confused with XML attributes.
+We will also refer to key:value pairs as attributes of the JSON object, and we will be sloppy and use that same term for data items associated with resources, too.
+This use of attributes is not to be confused with XML attributes.

 REST Metadata
 -------------